eddy0612/SpaceEngineerScripts/ArcadeEmulation/README.md

 ## Additional options / functionality

-   - Tag an LCD with eg. "[GAMEFPS] fps display" and it will be updated with an approx frames per second figure
+   - Tag an LCD with eg. "[GAME.FPS] fps display" and it will be updated with an approx frames per second figure
-   - Tag an LCD with eg. "[GAMENAME] name display" and it will be updated with the name of the current game
+   - Tag an LCD with eg. "[GAME.NAME] name display" and it will be updated with the name of the current game
    - Set a limit on how many cycles the game can take up - default is 45000, mas is 49000.
 Less cycles means slower FPS.
 Add to the [config] something like